2024 annual impact

 A Journey of Renewal

 Outside Educare in West DuPage, engraved at your feet, the entrance of the school reads: “When You Change a Child’s Life, You Change an Entire Community.
 Together We Are Changing a Country.”
 As you walk through their halls, the welcoming atmosphere at Educare envelopes you.
-The beautiful space is centered around the children's health and [...]
+The beautiful space is centered around the children's health and happiness, but the true magic is the people and the roles designed to support the students, teachers and families.
+They make all the difference, and the effects clearly ripple out into the community.
+I was lucky enough to speak with Mentor Teachers Isabella Sosa and [...]

 Celebrating Earth Day with Duly Health And Care